codeforamerica/etpl-search/README.md

 # Find the Best Training

-## Mobile website to help job seekers find high-quality training that is eligible for publicly-funded tuition assistance.
+## Mobile-optimized site to help job seekers find high-quality training that is eligible for publicly-funded tuition assistance.

 http://findtraining.org